DOSKO: Semi-professional years (1955–59)

 The following season, the 1957–58 Tweede Divisie, was also mostly spent in the lower reaches of the league table.
-The end result was a meagre 16 points from 26 matches as DOSKO only managed to keep DHC Delft behind them.
+The result was a meagre 16 points from 26 matches as DOSKO only managed to keep DHC Delft behind them.
 A successful KNVB Cup run sweetened the overall impression of the season, exiting the tournament only in the fourth round to MVV Maastricht, after wins over Gilze, Willem II and NOAD.
 One of the key players of the DOSKO team was Rinus Bennaars, who also won caps for the Netherlands national team.
 Due to financial struggles at the club, they could not manage to keep Bennaars, who left for NOAD, as well as other key player Cor Machielsen, who signed with Blauw-Wit Amsterdam.

 The semi-professional existence proved tough for many clubs in the Netherlands.
 The DOSKO board and the members saw these problems persisting, and under the guidance of manager Jan van der Gevel, DOSKO started their last season in professional football in the 1958–59 season.
 Only 5 matches were won and 17 lost that season, with DOSKO finishing in last place.
 One round before the end, the club lost to 4–1 to SV Zeist making relegation inevitable.
 In June 1959, chairman Theo Asselbergs had made a futile appeal to the club members to donate ƒ10,000, which would be enough to continue professional football for another year.
 However, there was no positive response and thus semi-professional football ended in Bergen op Zoom.
 During the period, DOSKO managed to foster two star players, and the club continues to be the only third-tier Tweede Divisie club to have more than one player called up to the national team.
 These were aforementioned Rinus Bennaars, who gained 15 caps, and Louis Overbeeke, a fast right winger who has three caps to his name.

 Modern era

 After the professional era, DOSKO spent many years in the Tweede Klasse.
 Between 1995 and 1998, they played in the Vierde Klasse, at the lowest level in Dutch football, and between 2013 and 2017, they competed in Hoofdklasse, one of the higher levels of Dutch amateur football.

 In 2016, DOSKO lost 6−0 in a friendly against Eredivisie club PSV Eindhoven.

-Since 2018, DOSKO have competed in the Eerste Klasse.
+In 2018, DOSKO were relegated to the Eerste Klasse from the Hoofdklasse.
+They were relegated to the seventh-tier Tweede Klasse in 2023, and one season later even fell to the eighth-tier Derde Klasse.

+Former players

+National team players

+The following players were called up to represent their national teams in international football and received caps during their tenure with DOSKO: